CPScript/pizza/README.md

-hmmmmmmmmmmmmmm, run the html script to uhhhhhhh,,, get a pizza :D
+hmmmmmmmmmmmmmm, run the html script to uhhhhhhh... get a pizza :D